 - A regular shell script that extensively uses the cf command.
 This is the

 - An in-code delivery pipeline that can be executed by Bluemix DevOps Services.
 This is the

 From here, we will detail each of these steps both as commands (on the script) and as stages of the pipeline.

-Instantiate external services needed by your app…
+Instantiation of external services needed by the app…

 I used the

 cf marketplacecommand to find the service names and plans available.
 ClearDB provides MySQL as a service.
 And just as an example, I’ll provision an additional Object Storage service.
 Note the similarities between both methods.Delivery Pipeline

 Creation of an empty CloudFoundry app to hold together these services